Simone-Zabberoni/kringlecon-2018-report/9/README.md

 0000000000000fd7 T winnerwinner
 ```

-Well, there are some functions but the last line seems really interesting, lets jump to it with `gdb`:
+Well, there are some functions but the last line seems really interesting, let's jump to it with `gdb`:

 ```
 elf@3f82bb99ee07:~$ gdb -q sleighbell-lotto